Alima-T/AOkhapkina/README.md

  My programming language is java and I interested in participating in new projects

- You can reach me by email okhapka.a@gmail.ru
+ You can reach me by email okhapka.a@gmail.com

 <!---
 AOkhapkina/AOkhapkina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.